-Our membership package demonstrates practical reasons why corporate involvement in pro bono cases is increasing internationally.
-The membership package also provides further detailed information that will help a corporate legal department decide what its association with LawRight would involve.
+Corporate involvement in pro bono cases is increasing internationally.
+We can provide further detailed information that will help a corporate legal department decide what its association with LawRight would involve.

 If your organisation is interested in sponsoring one of our programmes, events or projects, please contact our fundraising officer for more details on (07) 3846 6317 or firstname.lastname@example.org.

 While the Corporations Act 2001 provides guidance to company directors as to their legal obligations to the company, it also imposes some restrictions on their conduct.
 The Corporations Act 2001 requires directors and officers of a corporation to act in 'the best interests of the corporation', and this is often interpreted narrowly.
-More companies now realise that in order for them to be 'sustainable', they must draw their attention to the well-being of society and its operational environment rather than just short-term profitability.
+More companies now realise that in order for them to be 'sustainable', they must draw their attention to the well-being of society and its operational environment by being a good corporate citizen.